 Whether you’re just getting started, or have been marketing on Pinterest for some time, it’s important to look back and revisit your strategy each year.

-With 2020 almost upon us, I thought I would create this guide to help you revisit your strategy and move forward with Pinterest’s current best practices.
+With the latest changes to Pinterest’s best practices, I thought I would create this guide to help you revisit your strategy and move forward with a winning Pinterest marketing strategy.

 Revisiting Your Pinterest Marketing Strategy